News

 To learn more about the issues and stay up to date, please visit Northwest Harvest’s list of Legislative Priorities.

-Op-Ed: Seattle Needs to Fully Fund our Food Banks
+Op-Ed: Seattle Needs to Fully Fund Our Food Banks

 Will eggs or milk make it into the shopping cart this week?
 Is there enough room in the budget this month to cover the increased cost of gas?
 We are well aware that Americans are asking themselves these questions every day.
 What some might not realize, is that food bank managers and directors must ask themselves these same questions as they order food for their programs.
 Including those right here in Seattle.
 As a result of inflation, food banks have been forced to make painful decisions such as cutting back on food at a time when families need support the most.